yiyus/bqrpn/manual.md

 ### Immediate functions

 Immediate functions, displayed in the help pannel in red, are executed immediately, without storing a result in the result table, generating a new value as if it had been inputed by the user.
 Most immediate functions are monadic (all of them with the exception of `E`).
-These functions will be performed on the argument value (purple) if there is one, else on the (blue) target(s). eg: `6.626s34_E`
+These functions will be performed on the argument value (purple) if there is one, else on the (blue) target(s).

+The available immediate are `_` to negate, `#` to round to two decimal places, `E` for scientific notation, `D` and `R` for **d**egrees to radians and **r**adians to degrees, respectively, and `P` to multiply by π.  eg: `6.626s34_E#`

 ## Variables